bwerler/BBox-Label-Tool/README.md

 **remarks**
  ・Finally,you would get some csv files for each images.Please merge these by yourself.
- ・you can add and change classes by changing source directory.
+ ・you can add and change classes by changing source directly.
 Check below code.

        self.classNames = ['copper','shilver','iron','gold','carbon','other']